 We are Stefan Onrust and Talitha Maria and we opened Restaurant Cristal in 2014, named after the famous Louis Roederers top cuvée.
 We are located in an old residential house in the middle of sparkling Pietermaai ‘the latin quarter’ of Willemstad.
 With respect to the architecture and the history of the building we kept the feeling of an intimate private residence in place.
-With cozy corners, a private room, terras and Chef’s table in the patio we have plenty of hidden gems of your choice to make you feel at home, just like we do!
+With cozy corners, a private room, terras and Chef’s table in the patio we have plenty of hidden gems of your choice to make you feel at home.

 Chef Stefan Onrust is passionated about cooking and is specialized in the French Kitchen.
 He was trained in the Netherlands at some well recognized restaurants and at age 27 he earned a 9+ from Johannes van Dam and a Bib Gourmand from Michellin.

 Though living in Curaçao brought a new world of cooking styles and exotic products which he now integrates in his classic way of preparing food.
 Local products like okra (jambo), Bulado (flying fish) and kabritu (goat) are used in more classic dishes like raviolis, rilettes and deserts.
 Surprisingly tastefull with an exotic flavor.

 Hostess Talitha Maria studied Economics as well as Civil Law at the University of Amsterdam.
 After this she started advising Management from small businesses to MNO’s.
 This experience and the dream of being an entrepreneur made the choice easy to join forces with Stefan Onrust to start Restaurant Cristal.

 As a hostess Talitha enjoys taking care or the guests and is happy to make an extra effort to meet your needs.
 She is specialized in pairing your dinner with the perfect wines and selects the wines for the menu personally.
 Come and indulge yourself with the passion we offer you!

 Address: Johan van Walbeeckplein 20, Punda